singlakdeepak/funcConn/README.md

 ## COMPILATION
 Use the make command to compile the correlation analysis.
-In order to use the complete toolkit, you will need to work in the [funcConnGUI](funcConnGUI) folder.
+In order to use the complete toolkit, you will need to see the [funcConnGUI](funcConnGUI) folder and read the important instructions written in it.
 You can even view an example json [here](funcConnGUI/docs/examples/funcAnalysisDesign.json) which can be used to run the entire tool.

 ## RUNNING THE FCONN TOOLKIT